dustin-armstrong-nlbc/catalog/README.md

 1. Download and unpack the `.zip` or clone this repository.
 2. Rename the top level folder to your liking (eg. `catalog`).
 3. Upload the folder to the desired location on your web server.
+	1. Make sure that your `ebooks` folder's permissions are set to `755`.
 4. Visit the folder in your browser (eg. `http://example.com/catalog`).
 5. Follow the on-screen instructions.
 	1. You don't need to create the database before intallation.
 Catalog will create it for you with all the necessary tables, if the user you specified has the sufficient previleges.